TSRBerry/ldn_debug_logger/README.md

 # ldn_logger

-A mitm sysmodule to log all arguments and objects going through LDN.
+A mitm sysmodule to log all arguments and objects going through `ldn:u`.

 Forked from [ldn_mitm](https://github.com/spacemeowx2/ldn_mitm).